 Arrest Procedures and Treatment of Detainees

 The law requires that a judge issue warrants for arrest and detention of suspects based on evidence, and police generally followed this requirement.
 The law prohibits police from interrogating suspects without informing them of their status and their rights and enabling them to obtain a lawyer.
 The law states prosecutors must arraign a detainee within 24 hours of arrest.
 A pretrial procedure judge, at the request of a prosecutor, may order detention of suspects for up to 72 hours before arraignment.
 Police generally adhered to these procedures.
 Authorities generally informed detainees promptly of the charges against them.
 Detention prior to indictment may last a maximum of 180 days.
 Following indictment, pretrial detention may last a maximum of two years.

-In addition to investigating allegations of police mistreatment, the Ministry of Interior’s Professional Standards Unit conducted all internal investigations into allegations of other forms of police misconduct.
+In addition to investigating allegations of police mistreatment, the PSU conducted all internal investigations into allegations of other forms of police misconduct.
 The unit has authority to impose administrative sanctions, such as temporary suspension from work, during its investigations.
 The unit may not take disciplinary measures, which require a ruling from a disciplinary commission, nor may it impose more serious criminal sanctions, which require prosecutorial action, but it may refer cases as appropriate.

-Pretrial Detention: In the majority of cases, the courts adhered to the law for pretrial detention procedures.
-During the year the number of court detention orders slightly increased compared with 2018, mostly in cases brought by the Organized Crime and Corruption Prosecutor’s Office and the Skopje Basic PPO.
+Pretrial Detention: In most cases the courts adhered to the law for pretrial detention procedures.
+During the year the number of court detention orders remained stable when compared with 2019; most orders related to cases brought by the OCCPO and the Skopje Basic PPO.
 As of August 20, the courts issued 227 detention orders, which is in line with the 289 issued by mid-November 2019.
 The number of detention orders issued during 2020 and 2019 decreased significantly from 2018 when the courts issued 457 detention orders.
 Prosecutors across the country requested detention in 5 to 10 percent of all cases.
 Usually, prosecutors requested, and the court issued, preventive measures instead of detention orders for suspects and defendants to mitigate flight risk, evidence tampering, and repeating or committing new crimes.

 e.
 Denial of Fair Public Trial

 The constitution provides for “autonomous and independent” courts, supported by an independent and autonomous Judicial Council.
-Limited judicial independence, politicization of the judicial oversight body, and inadequate funding of the judiciary continued to hamper court operations and effectiveness and affected public confidence in the judiciary.
+Instances of judicial misconduct, undue pressure of judges, protracted justice, and inadequate funding of the judiciary continued to hamper court operations and effectiveness and affected public confidence in the judiciary.
 Courts continued to operate after the start of the COVID-19 pandemic in mid-March, but with significantly reduced dockets.
 Both the judiciary and the PPO remained underfunded.

-Between January 1 and August 31, the ombudsman acted as “friend of the court” (human rights amicus curiae) in five judicial cases.
-This was the first time the ombudsman served as amicus curiae, an increased authority provided under 2016 amendments to the law.
+Between January 1 and August 17, the ombudsman acted as “friend of the court” (human rights amicus curiae) in two criminal cases.
+This was the second year the ombudsman served as amicus curiae, an increased authority provided under 2016 amendments to the law.

 The constitution and law provide for the right to a fair trial, and the judiciary generally enforced this right.

 The law presumes defendants innocent until proven guilty.
-Defendants have the right to be informed promptly and in detail of the charges (with free interpretation as necessary).
+Defendants have the right to be informed promptly and in detail of the charges against them (with free interpretation as necessary).
 Trials were generally open to the public.
 During the year the courts operated under reduced calendars due to the COVID-19 pandemic.
 Citizens continued to complain about insufficient civil enforcement practices, resulting in violations of citizens’ rights.

 For certain criminal and civil cases, judicial panels of three to five individuals, led by a professional judge, are used.
 Lay judges assist in all cases where defendants face potential prison sentences of more than five years.
 According to observers, lay judges were underpaid and susceptible to corruption or outside pressure.
 Defendants, particularly those in cases initiated by the SPO, complained the court did not always grant adequate time to prepare a sufficient defense.
 Defendants may communicate with an attorney of their choice or, for those who are indigent, have one provided at public expense.
 Defendants may question witnesses and present evidence on their own behalf.
 Authorities may not compel defendants to testify or confess guilt.
 Both the prosecution and defendants have the right to appeal verdicts.